bile0026/BCConnector/README.md

 --proxy option in a shortcut to bcc11.exe. (i.e. bcc11.exe --proxy=<host_ip>).

 Run docker with:
-docker run -d -name <your_name_here> --v <host_path>:/opt/rajant-bcconnector -p 23000:23000 -p 35057:35057 zbiles/bcconnector
+docker run -d --name <your_name_here> -v <host_path>:/opt/rajant-bcconnector -p 23000:23000 -p 35057:35057 --restart unless-stopped zbiles/bcconnector

-Once it's up and runing, you'll need to edit the config file in the host location with the proper settings.
+Once it's up and runing, you'll need to edit the config by logging into the BCConnector.
+It should show up in the list in BCCommander if you are on the same subnet, otherwise, use the --proxy option (see above).
+You might have to go into View>Show BCConnectors tab.
+Then right-click on the Connector you wish to configure and select configure.
+Note: configuration requires CO permissions.

-You will likely need to use the manual discovery option, unless your container is running on the same subnet as your breadcrumbs.
-This involves creating a .txt file of IP addresses in the same folder and entering that filename in the manual breadcrumb discovery parameter.